MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 8) Secrets and pods should be in the same namespace.

 9) There exists 8 different secret types.
-Some are opaque(secret), basic authentication etc.
+Some are opaque(secret), basic authentication, docker-registry etc.

 10) To list secrets, run `kubectl get secrets`.